 Best Beach for Sun Worshipers: Caladesi Island

-While Caladesi Island's four miles of pristine beaches are ranked among the best in America, people also come for the outdoor recreational opportunities — swimming, fishing, boating, kayaking, hiking, birding, picnicking, and shelling.
+While Caladesi Island's 4 miles of pristine beaches are ranked among the best in America, people also come for the outdoor recreational opportunities — swimming, fishing, boating, kayaking, hiking, birding, picnicking, and shelling.
 If you love the outdoors, you're certain to love Caladesi Island.

 One drawback is that Caladesi Island State Park is one of the few parks in Florida's state park system that is only accessible by boat.
 In fact, the only way you'll stay on the island overnight is to bring your own boat.
 While this makes the island a bit exclusive, a ferry from Honeymoon Island State Park makes access available to anyone staying in the area.